xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 before becoming a longhorn, I spent two years working as a software engineer on [Federstion Server](http://www-03.ibm.com/software/products/en/ibminfofedeserv), which shipped with [Db2](http://www.ibm.com/analytics/us/en/technology/db2/), and many other IBM data warehouse solutions.

-I'm interested in Natural Language Processing (NLP).
 You can find more about me on my [LinkedIn page](http://cn.linkedin.com/in/zhu45), [resume]({attach}/assets/zeyuan-hu-cv.pdf) or [CV]({attach}/assets/zeyuan-hu-cv-long.pdf).
 When I'm free, I like to [write stuff](http://zhu45.org/blog2/) and [sing some songs]({filename}songs.md).